vadimrahmanov/velocity-tech-test-03/README.md

 ## Getting Started

-To get started and assist the apprentice, follow the setup steps below:
+To get started follow the setup steps below:

 1. Fork this repository and navigate into the project directory.
 2. Run the following commands: